 APHON is the professional organization for pediatric hematology/oncology nurses and other pediatric hematology/oncology healthcare professionals.
 Its members are dedicated to promoting optimal nursing care for children, adolescents, and young adults with cancer and blood disorders, and their families.

-To support and advance nurses and their practice in order to optimize outcomes for children, adolescents, and young adults with cancer and blood disorders and their families.
+To support and advance nurses in optimizing outcomes for children, adolescents, young adults, and their families throughout the continuum of care for their blood disorders and cancers.

 From an impromptu meeting of four pediatric oncology nurses in 1973, APON (later APHON) was formed.
 During the past 40+ years, the organization has grown to encompass more than 3,600 members in the United States, Canada, and around the world.

 APHON was born out of need.
 In the early 1970s, there was a need to share practice problems and successes, and knowledge about the pediatric nurse's unique role.
 There was also a need to create a professional community, one built on mutual support that would foster the intellectual and professional growth and development of pediatric oncology nurses across the country.